Frank Patterson

-Frank Patterson KCHS (5 October 1938 – 10 June 2000) was an internationally renowned Irish tenor following in the tradition of singers such as Count John McCormack and Josef Locke.
+Frank Patterson (5 October 1938 – 10 June 2000) was an internationally renowned Irish tenor following in the tradition of singers such as Count John McCormack and Josef Locke.
 He was known as "Ireland's Golden Tenor".

 Early life

 Patterson was born in Clonmel, County Tipperary.
 As a boy he performed with his local parish choir and was involved in maintaining the annual tradition of singing with the "Wrenboys".
 He received special encouragement from local connoisseur Tommy O'Brien after a highschool performance as Lazarello in W. V. Wallace's Maritana.
 He sang in the local St. Mary's Choral Society and at a production of The Pirates of Penzance performed with both his parents.
 His interests extended beyond music and as a boy he represented Marlfield GAA hurling club, played tennis at Hillview and golf at the Mountain Road course.
 He quit school at an early stage to work at 'Slater's', the printing business of his mother's family.
 Patterson moved to Dublin in 1961 to enrol at the National Academy of Theatre and Allied Arts where he studied acting while at the same time receiving vocal training from Hans Waldemar Rosen.
 In 1964, he entered the Feis Ceoil, a nationwide music competition, in which he won several sections including oratorio, lieder and the German Gold Cup.